hoist1999/mysql-plain-dao/docs/TESTING.md

 ## Unit Tests

-To test the BaseDAO functionality, please refer to `UserDao.test.ts` which includes examples of CRUD operations.
+To test the BaseDao functionality, please refer to `UserDao.test.ts` which includes examples of CRUD operations.

 ## Running Tests